Direct and ordinal products realized by triangular norm operators with no zero divisors: Direct minimum products

-Fuzzifying the partial ordering of the direct product construction in the case of bounded fuzzy lattices relies on the class of triangular norm operators.
-Consult Klement and Mesiar in \cite{kle} for more details on the basic theory of triangular norms.
+Generalizing direct products to the setting of bounded fuzzy lattices relies on the class of triangular norm operators.
+Consult Klement \emph{et al.} \cite{kle} for more details on the basic theory of triangular norms.